celsiusnarhwal/punk-records/README.md

 and its automated maintainer, [Labosphere](labosphere).
 Read the releases at [punkrecords.celsiusnarhwal.dev](https://punkrecords.celsiusnarhwal.dev).

-This repository is updated daily at 10:00 UTC and 22:00 UTC and whenever TCB announces a new *One Piece* release in their [Discord server](https://discord.gg/tcbscans).
+This repository is updated daily around 10:00 UTC and 22:00 UTC.

-Chapters 997 and earlier don't currently have titles since TCB only started embedding titles into its website with Chapter 998 (thus Labosphere can only retrieve them for Chapters 998 and later).
-Contributions to resolve this are welcome.

 ## License